ebu/libadm/docs/library_design.rst

 As you have maybe noticed the ``AudioBlockFormats`` are not part of the previous list of main ADM Elements.
-That's because they are more like a special attribute of the the :cpp:class:`adm::AudioChannelFormat`.
+That's because they are more like a special attribute of the :cpp:class:`adm::AudioChannelFormat`.
 As the main ADM elements they also can only be created as ``std::shared_ptr<>`` s, but instead of the :cpp:class:`adm::Document` they are managed by the :cpp:class:`adm::AudioChannelFormat` they belong to.
 The same principles as for